Concourse E Extension at PDX

 Portland, Oregon, USA

-This was the first major project at Portland International Airport (PDX) in nearly 20 years.
+Concourse E Extension is the first major project at Portland International Airport (PDX) in nearly 20 years.

 The celebrated grid of downtown Portland formed by 200-foot city blocks is invoked through the 200-foot spacing of concessions “nodes” that interrupt the 830-foot circulation path, just as cross streets do when walking downtown.
 The nodes offer dramatic full-height glazing to the north and feature aerial art installations, giving respite when walking the length of the concourse.